guicattani/culture-matcher/README.md

 # Considerations

-- Tests should be runned with `bundle exec rspec`, otherwise you might see the following warning `WARN: Unresolved or ambiguous specs during Gem::Specification.reset` and this is due to `racc` version being used by base Ruby differing from Nokogiri's.
+- Tests should be run with `bundle exec rspec`, otherwise you might see the following warning `WARN: Unresolved or ambiguous specs during Gem::Specification.reset` and this is due to `racc` version being used by base Ruby differing from Nokogiri's.

 # To be improved